-Import just the attributes that are required by using the from statement to avoid adding dead code; and
+Import just the attributes that are required by using the from statement to avoid adding dead code.

-Be aware that subsequent imports have no effect; use the reload statement instead if a fresh copy of the module is desired.
+Be aware that subsequent imports have no effect; use the reload statement instead of import if a fresh copy of the module is desired.

 6.27 Switch Statements and Static Analysis [CLL]

-6.27.1 Applicability to language

-By design Python does not have a switch statement nor does it have the concept of labels or branching to a demarcated “place”.
-Python enforces structure by not providing these constructs but it also provides several statements to select actions to perform based on the value of a variable or expression.
-The first of these are the if/elif/else statements which operate as they do in other languages so this warrants no further coverage here.
+The vulnerability does not apply tp Python, which does not have a switch statement nor the concept of labels or branching to a demarcated “place”.

-def switch_color(arg):

-switch = {

-1: "red",

-2: "green",

-3: "blue",

-4: "orange",

-5: "violate",

-6: "white",

-7: "black",

-8: "yellow",

-9: "pink",

-10: "tan"

-}

-if arg not in switch.keys():

-print('Invalid color')

-else:

-print(switch[arg])

-Python provides a break statement which allows a loop to be broken with an immediate branch to the first statement after the loop body:

-a = 1

-while True:

-if a > 3:

-break

-else:

-print(a)

-a += 1

-isThe loop above prints 1, 2 and 3, each on separate lines, then terminates upon execution of the break statement.

-6.27.2 Guidance to language users

-Use if/elif/else statements to provide the equivalent of switch statements.

 6.28 Demarcation of Control Flow [EOJ]

 6.28.1 Applicability to language

-Python makes demarcation of control flow very clear because it uses indentation (using spaces or tabs – but not both) and undentation as the only demarcation construct:
+The vulnerabilities as described in TR 24772-1 clause 6.28 do not apply to Python.
+Python makes demarcation of control flow very clear because it uses indentation (using spaces or tabs – but not both) and dedentation as the only demarcation construct:

 a, b = 1, 1